Part 2 of the blog series: Navigating the 2020 National Electrical Code updates

 2. 230.67 Surge protection

 If you read the NEC update post for specifiers, you may recall code 230.67, which outlines surge protection requirements for service equipment.
 As a contractor, you should also take note of this change.

 Why is whole-home surge protection now mandatory, even for repaired or replaced equipment?
-This code change was made to safeguard vital safety-focused electronics in a household, such as GFCI devices, smoke alarms, and heat detectors.
+This 2020 NEC code change was designed to safeguard vital safety-focused electronics in a household, such as GFCI devices, smoke alarms, and heat detectors.

 Enhancing safety for buildings and people

-To catch up on the code changes impacting specifiers, be sure to read part one of this series: Specifiers: What you need to know about the 2020 National Electrical Code.
+To catch up on the 2020 NEC code changes impacting specifiers, be sure to read part one of this series: Specifiers: What you need to know about the 2020 National Electrical Code.

-Are you interested in learning about even more code change?
-If so, check out these videos regarding the Residential and Commercial/Industrial segments.
-You’ll need access to the mySchneider Partner Portal to watch.
-If you haven’t yet created an account, you can sign up here.
+Are you interested in learning more about these and other National Electrical Code changes?
+If so, check out these videos for Residential and Commercial / Industrial projects.
+You’ll need access to the mySchneider to watch.
+If you don’t have an account, you can sign up here.